-Rent out your property with a Kansas (KS) Lease Agreement written according to Kansas’s landlord-tenant laws.
-The lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
+A Kansas lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
 You agree to rent out all (or a part of) your property to a tenant, and they agree to the terms and conditions you lay out in the lease agreement.

-- A landlord must return a tenant’s security deposit within thirty days of the end of the lease. (§ 58-2550)
+A landlord must return a tenant’s security deposit within 30 days of the end of the lease (§ 58-2550).